How we work

 Learn more about UNHCR's cross-cutting ways of working, including inclusive and innovative programming and tackling sexual harassment.

 At UNHCR, the UN Refugee Agency, we recognize that how we work is often as important as what we do.

 We aim to implement inclusive programming, recognizing that, like the rest of the world, communities of refugees, displaced and stateless people are diverse, and characteristics such as age, gender or ethnicity can leave some individuals more at risk and in need of specialized protection.

 We also adhere to the humanitarian principle of 'do no harm' and as such are working to tackle sexual harassment and abuse against the people we serve, together with sexual harassment in the workplace.

 As we look to the future, the UNHCR Innovation Service is working to find new solutions and ways of working across areas of programming so we can more effectively support people forced to flee.
-We are also increasingly preparing for future protection challenges exacerbated by climate change and working to reduce our own environmental impact.

 Text and media 8

 Displaced and stateless communities are made up of diverse groups of people.
 Age, gender, social or legal status, disability and other characteristics can exacerbate inequality and limit opportunities.

 Throughout our programming, we work to understand the different needs and protection risks and ensure no one is left out.
 We aim to make sure the most vulnerable, such as children on their own, or people who have survived torture or sexual and gender-based violence, can access extra protection and specialized care.